-If you think your child has MRSA:
+If you think your child has a staph infection:

-- Tell your childcare provider or call the school. - Keep your child home from childcare and school if draining sores are present and cannot be completely covered and contained with a clean, dry bandage. - Your child does not need to stay home if they are only colonized. - Avoid activities and contact sports where skin-to-skin contact is likely to occur until sores are healed. - For more information, call Hennepin County Epidemiology at 612-543-5230 or call your local health department.
+- Tell your childcare provider or call the school. - Keep your child home from childcare and school_if draining sores cannot be completely covered and contained with a clean, dry bandage. - Your child does not need to stay home if only colonized. - Activities: Avoid activities and contact sports where skin-to-skin contact is likely to occur until sores are healed. - For more information, call Hennepin County HSPHD-Epidemiology at 612-543-5230 or call your local health department.